rezrah14/computer_sciences/simple_problems/Fibonacci/README.md

 ```

 ## 3. Optimal Solution
 The previous approaches are top-bottom approaches.
-Let's change the calculations to start from bottom and go up until
+Let's change the calculations to start from bottom and go higher until
-reaching to the `nth` term of Fibonacci series!
-This way, there is no need to store all calculated values! it is required to
+reaching the `nth` term of Fibonacci sequence!
+This way, there is no need to store the calculated values! it is required to
 keep track of only the most two recent values.
-Besides, this approach allows easily to print the entire series if requested.
+Besides, this approach allows easily to print the entire sequence if requested.

 ```
 def fib_3(n):